 Furthermore, the Office runs a national network of over 100 educational facilities called Women’s Business Centers.
 These are “designed to assist women in starting and growing small businesses.”
-You will find comprehensive training programs and counseling on many different topics in a variety of languages.
+You will find comprehensive training programs and counseling on many different topics in various languages.

 The 8(a) Business Development Program

-The 8(a) Business Development Program was launched to level the playing field for small businesses owned by those who are socially and economically disadvantaged.
-The US Government aims to award at least five percent of all federal contracting dollars to such companies, and the 8(a) program assists with this mandate.
+The 8(a) Business Development Program was launched to level the playing field for small businesses owned by socially and economically disadvantaged people.
+The U.S. government aims to award at least five percent of all federal contracting dollars to such companies, and the 8(a) program assists with this mandate.

-There are quite a few requirements your business must meet before it can participate in the 8(a) program, but if you qualify, you will find yourself in a smaller competition pool for contracts with the US Government.
+There are quite a few requirements your business must meet before participating in the 8(a) program, but if you qualify, you will find yourself in a smaller competition pool for contracts with the U.S. government.

 The Women-Owned Small Business Federal Contracting Program

-As a women-owned small business, you have access to an additional program that is similar to the 8(a) Business Development Program called the Women-Owned Small Business Federal Contracting Program.
+As a women-owned small business, you have access to an additional program similar to the 8(a) Business Development Program called the Women-Owned Small Business Federal Contracting Program.